duckietown/course-RH/book/duckietown-robotics-development/04_basic_robot_behaviors/02_braitenberg.md

 - Use the `dt-duckiebot-interface` and all the drivers it provides.
 In particular, you will need to subscribe to the images that the `camera_node` publishes and to publish wheel commands to `wheel_driver_node`.
 To do that simply make sure that the `dt-duckiebot-interface` container is running.
 Then, whenever you start the container with your code and `--net host`(why?), they will share their ROS Master, so that your subscribers and publishers can find each other.

 - Use the nodes in `dt-duckiebot-interface` as a reference for code and documentation style.
 You will find a number of useful code snippets there.
+Also, it may be useful to visit the development book's chapter about [structuring ROS nodes](https://docs.duckietown.org/daffy/opmanual_developer/out/dt_way_nodes.html).

 - Use the [ROS template](https://github.com/duckietown/template-ros) and create your package and node there.
 Don't forget to add the `package.xml` and `CMakeLists.txt` files, and to make your Python code executable, as explained [before](#ros-pub-laptop).

 - Your controller needs to run in real time with a frequency of at least 10-12 Hz.
 Therefore, processing the input image at its full resolution might not be possible and you should consider reducing it.
 A neat way to do this is to change the configuration parameters of the `camera_node` running in `dt-duckiebot-interface`.
 In the template node code below that is already done for the exposure mode.
-Consult the [ROS API docs](http://rosapi.duckietown.p-petrov.com/repositories/dt-duckiebot-interface/docs/source/packages/camera_driver.html#cameranode) for the `CameraNode` class if you are not sure about which parameters you can change.
+Consult the [ROS API docs](http://rosapi.duckietown.p-petrov.com/repositories/dt-duckiebot-interface/docs/source/packages/camera_driver.html#cameranode) and the [code](https://github.com/duckietown/dt-duckiebot-interface/blob/daffy/packages/camera_driver/src/camera_node.py) for the `CameraNode` class if you are not sure about which parameters you can change.

 - For now ignore the color that your bot observes, focus only on the brightness of the image on its left and right side.
 If you still want to change the color of the LEDs, use the `set_pattern` service provided by the `led_emitter_node`.
 Its use is also documented on the [ROS API docs](http://rosapi.duckietown.p-petrov.com/repositories/dt-duckiebot-interface/docs/source/packages/led_emitter.html#ledemitternode).
 You do not need to call this service from inside your Python file.
 You would need to create a Docker container on your Duckiebot using `duckietown/dt-duckiebot-interface:daffy` as the image (why?) to run the required command.
 What other arguments should you use while creating this container?